oconnor663/bao/docs/spec.md

 adding nodes to a valid tree is always invalid.

-**Message completeness** is of course a basic design requirement of the encoding format, and all the bits of the format are included in the tree.
+**Message completeness** is of course a basic design requirement of the encoding format.
+Concatenating the chunks in order gives the original message.

-We ensure **final-node separability** by domain-separating the root node from the rest of the tree with the **final node flag**.
-BLAKE2's final node flag is similar to its other parameters, except that it's an input to the last call to the compression function rather than a tweak to the IVs.
-In practice, that allows an implementation to start hashing the first chunk immediately rather than buffering it, and to set the final node flag at the end if the first chunk turns out to be the only chunk and therefore the root.
+We ensure **final-node separability** by domain-separating the root node from the rest of the tree with the **last node flag**.
+BLAKE2's last node flag is similar to its other parameters, except that it's an input to the last call to the compression function rather than a tweak to the IV.
+In practice, that allows an implementation to start hashing the first chunk immediately rather than buffering it, and to set the last node flag at the end if the first chunk turns out to be the only chunk and therefore the root.

+That framework concerns the security of the hash function.
+To reason about the security of the decoder, we can start by observing that decoding verifies the hash of almost every part of the encoded file.
+If the hash function is collision resistant, then these parts of the encoding can't be mutated without leading to a hash mismatch.
+The one part that isn't directly verified is the length header.
+The possibility that the length header might be mutated leads to the final chunk requirement above.
+If the length is increased, that's guaranteed to either lengthen the final chunk, or to replace the final chunk with another parent node.
+Likewise if the length is decreased, that's guaranteed to either shorten the final chunk, or to replace one of the parent nodes along the right edge of the tree with a chunk.
+All four of those scenarios are guaranteed to cause a hash mismatch, because of the collision resistance of BLAKE2s and because of the domain separation between parents and chunks, as long as the decoder validates the final chunk.
+The design rationales discuss further why we prefer to rely on this final chunk requirement rather than hashing the length as associated data.

 ## Storage Requirements